zhixiangyao/vite-vue-ts-starter/README.md

-# Vite + Vue 3 + VueRouter + Pinia + TypeScript + WindiCSS
+# Vite + Vue 3 + VueRouter + Pinia + TypeScript + TailwindCSS

-This template will help you start developing with Vue3 VueRouter Pinia TypeScript WindiCSS in Vite.
+This template will help you start developing with Vue3 VueRouter Pinia TypeScript TailwindCSS in Vite.

 **Editor:**